raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initiated DSOP Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
-The client MUST generate a response to the server-initiated DSOP Keepalive message.
+In a server-initiated DSO Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
+The client MUST generate a response to the server-initiated DSO Keepalive message.
-The Message ID in the response message MUST match the ID from the server-initiated DSOP Keepalive message, and the response message MUST NOT contain any Operation TLV.
+The Message ID in the response message MUST match the ID from the server-initiated DSO Keepalive message, and the response message MUST NOT contain any Operation TLV.

 TODO: We may wish to change this, now that we've decided that we don't need all requests to generate responses.

-When a client is sending its second and subsequent Keepalive DSOP requests to the server, the client SHOULD continue to request its preferred values each time.
+When a client is sending its second and subsequent Keepalive DSO requests to the server, the client SHOULD continue to request its preferred values each time.
 This allows flexibility, so that if conditions change during the lifetime of a session, the server can adapt its responses to better fit the